 The PHS partners with Peoria County and the City of Peoria to offer comprehensive animal welfare and animal control services to all of Peoria county.
 Freed from the responsibility of funding a shelter, the PHS can devote its time, effort, and funds to increasing the adoption of shelter animals and creating a humane community.
 And, since the Peoria Animal Welfare Shelter remains the only shelter in Peoria County, citizens need only visit one place to find a lost pet or adopt a new pet.
 No duplication of services exists, nor do the organizations clash.

 In this unique arrangement, the PHS can offer programs to further their mission of ending animal cruelty and neglect.
-Not only does the PHS fund programs including low-cost spay/neuter services, humane education, volunteer programs, veterinary care to sick, injured, and abused animals, and community awareness, the organization also provides equipment, supplies, and volunteers to PAWS to benefit the thousands of homeless and unwanted animals in the community.
+Not only does the PHS fund programs including low-cost spay/neuter services, humane education, volunteer programs, veterinary care to sick, injured, and abused animals, and community awareness, the organization also provides equipment, supplies, and volunteers to PCAPS to benefit the thousands of homeless and unwanted animals in the community.
 The Peoria Humane Society is a non-profit corporation operating totally on donated funds from caring people like you!

 Click on one of the images below to learn more about our organization: